Last updated: Nov-14-2022

 From the Media Library, select an asset and click Insert from the toolbar.

-The compact version of the Media Library provides access to almost all of the same functionality that is available in the full Media Library in your account console.
+The compact version of the Media Library provides access to almost all of the same functionality that is available in the full Media Library in your Cloudinary Console.
 The following sections explain some of the features that might be relevant to you as you select images or asset URLs.

 When importing an image or an asset URL, you can use the advanced search feature to help find the asset you are looking for throughout the entire Media Library.